Skip to the main content.

 So, if the key isn’t a certain industry and it’s not unique to one location, what makes a unicorn a unicorn?
 Regardless of their business model or area of expertise, most unicorn companies share three things that have made them uniquely successful

-Their not-so-secret secrets to success
+The not-so-secret secrets of unicorn success

 1. Unicorns are committed to growth and evolution